Updated: Nov 3

 By not giving people a good picture of what they are going to be facing coming in, you run the risk of hiring someone who isn’t going to be successful in your environment anyway.
 It may mean the candidate you really wanted doesn’t want you, but you will save yourself time in the long run.

-If you would like more tips for how to hire in this challenging market, give me a shout I am here to help!
+If you would like more tips for how to improve your hiring processes in this challenging market, give me a shout I am here to help!